irenesj/irenesj/README.md

 ### Hi there 👋

-- 💬 Ask me about Java, HTML5 and CSS3
+- 💬 Ask me about Java and web programming
-- 📫 How to reach me:

 ### Languages and technologies